Apprenticeship Incentives – An Overview

 Digital Apprenticeship Service for non-levy employers

 Employers can also make up to 10 new reservations.
-From 1 April 2021, the ESFA will reset reservation levels for employers who do not pay the Apprenticeship Levy.
-This will enable employers to make up to 10 new reservations to fund new apprenticeship starts in the financial year 2021 to 2022.
+From 1 April 2021, the ESFA reset reservation levels for employers who do not pay the Apprenticeship Levy.
+This enables employers to make up to 10 new reservations to fund new apprenticeships starting in the financial year 2021 to 2022.

 Employers can also reserve funds up to 6 months in advance.
-From 1 April 2021, the ESFA is extending the reservation period for employers who do not pay the Apprenticeship Levy from 3 to 6 months.
-This means that from 1 April, these employers will be able to reserve funds up to 6 months before an apprenticeship is planned to start.
-Therefore, employers will be able to reserve funds for September starts from April 2021 and October starts from May 2021!
+From 1 April 2021, the ESFA extended the reservation period for employers who do not pay the Apprenticeship Levy from 3 to 6 months.
+This means that from 1 April, these employers can reserve funds up to 6 months before an apprenticeship is planned to start.

 The deadline for new apprentices who joined your organisation from 1 August 2020 to 31 March 2021 has now passed (31 May 2021).
 However, you can apply from 1 June 2021 to 30 November 2021 for apprentices who joined your organisation from 1 April 2021 to 30 September 2021.
 This also includes if you recruit apprentices who have been made redundant.
 You cannot apply for an existing employee who joined your organisation before 1 August 2020, even if they started an apprenticeship after this date.